-Welcome to Sir William Perkins’s School, where our aim is to build confidence, integrity and excellence in a caring, innovative and happy community so that each student leaves with the best possible chance of achieving her full potential and ready to take on the world.
+At Sir William Perkins’s School our aim is to build confidence, integrity and excellence in a caring, innovative and happy community so that each student leaves with the best possible chance of achieving their full potential and ready to take on the world.

-Academic success is our priority but education is about more than just top grades.
+As shown by our regular excellent exam results, academic success is a priority of ours, but we feel strongly that education is about more than just achieving top grades.
 We believe in educating the whole person and equipping our students to make their mark on the world.
-The School is a busy place, where we encourage them to get involved in the many extra-curricular activities on offer and to take every opportunity to develop their interests and creativity, their interpersonal, teamwork and leadership skills, to be forward-thinking and to reach into the wider community.
-We have a very broad curriculum, giving the students the opportunity to enjoy a wide range of subjects.
+We encourage them to get involved in the many co-curricular activities we have on offer and to take every opportunity they can to develop their interests and creativity, their interpersonal, teamwork and leadership skills, whilst also reaching into the wider community.

 Our Learning Support Co-ordinator works with students who have reached the required academic standard in the entrance examination but need help with general or specific learning difficulties in order to reach their full potential, including those who might have English as an additional language.

 Parents are requested to contact the school to discuss their child’s special needs prior to application.
-Extra time will be given in the entrance examination (special need must be verified by an educational psychologist’s report) if this is the girl’s normal way of working in her current school
+Extra time will be given in the entrance examination (special need must be verified by an educational psychologist’s report) if this is the applicant’s normal way of working in their current school.